 Baking bread from scratch can be a bit of an endeavour.
 Especially when making gluten free bread: mixing flours, creating starter, letting it rise, etc. So I came up with my own easy gluten free flatbread recipe to speed the process up when we want to add some carb factor to our week night dinners!

-These flatbread are quick to make and can be whipped up with very little planning as they involve largely store cupboard or long-life ingredients.
+These flatbread are quick to make (only 20 minutes) and can be whipped up with very little planning as they involve largely store cupboard or long-life ingredients.

 You could also experiment with other additions – spices, sesame seeds, cumin and nigella seeds, a sprinkling of zatar, cheddar cheese and chutney, chorizo and caramlised onion – the list is endless!